cschaffner/crunchsite/README.md

 https://github.com/django-blog-zinnia/cmsplugin-zinnia#tips-for-using-the-apphook
 also, make sure the Zinnia Webhook is attached somewhere and that page is published!

+Also, in Django CMS 3, all AppHooks needs to have an "Application instance name" to be "zinnia"

 5. Getting Errors about comments.comments, follow
 https://github.com/Fantomas42/django-blog-zinnia/issues/352